Instagram/LibCST/README.rst

 .. code-block:: shell

-    tox -e autofix
+    ufmt format && python -m fixit.cli.apply_fix

-To run all tests, you'll need to install `tox <https://tox.readthedocs.io/en/latest/>`_ and do the following in the root:
+To run all tests, you'll need to do the following in the root:

 .. code-block:: shell

-    tox -e py37
+    python -m unittest

 You can also run individual tests by using unittest and specifying a module like
 this: